What Skates do we need?

 Where to sharpen Skates and how often?

-Beginners: locally at Forth ‘N Goal or at the Pro-Shop of the Cairns Arena in South Burlington or the Pro-Shop of the Gordon Paquette Ice Arena – at the beginning of season and in January
+Beginners: locally at the Frog Hollow Bike Shop in Middlebury, at the Memorial Sports Center pro shop in Middlebury, at the Pro-Shop of the Cairns Arena in South Burlington or the Pro-Shop of the Gordon Paquette Ice Arena – at the beginning of season and in January.

 Intermediate & Advanced: MariAnn offers during the season to go to Boston or Montreal to get the good kind of sharpening – any parents going to Montreal can let us know and offer same.
 Skaters should take advantage of sharpening whenever MariAnn offers to make the trip.

 What should the skaters wear?

 Start with hat or helmet, warm sweatshirt, gloves, warm leggings (snow pants can be bit too much), wool socks.
 Your skater will learn what works for them best.
 Clothes should be easy to move and bend in – no jeans.